pactflow/terraform-provider-pact/docs/resources/role_v1.md

 This resource manages assigns existing platform roles to a given User.

-See https://docs.pactflow.io/docs/user-interface/#settings---users for documentation on managing users and roles within Pactflow.
+See https://docs.pactflow.io/docs/user-interface/#settings---users for documentation on managing users and roles within PactFlow.

 ## Compatibility

--> This feature is only available for the Pactflow platform.
+-> This feature is only available for the PactFlow platform.

 ## Example Usage
 The following examples show the basic usage of the resource.
 Here, we first create a user "billy" and attach a role to them, referencing the unique id (`uuid`) of the user.